Everyday Nourishing Foods

 • Reddit

-Ridge gourd curry - Turai ki sabzi - Beerakaya curry - is a simple and delicious Indian curry with Ridge gourd.
-Learn how to make this easy and delightful ridge gourd recipe and serve it for lunch or dinner.
-This naturally vegan and gluten-free recipe is nourishing yet tasty enough to please everyone.
+Ridge gourd curry - Turai ki sabzi - Beerakaya curry - is a simple and delicious everyday Indian vegetable curry.
+Follow the step-by-step photos and make this easy ridge gourd recipe for your lunch or dinner.

 ridge gourd curry in a bowl